Danila-Che/FakeMessageBus/README.md

 ### Notify<T>(T)

 ## GameObjectSelfRegistration
-Interacts with `EventBusProxy` to automatically register and unregister with selected strategy (Single, Object, and Recursive).
+Interacts with `MessageBusProxy` to automatically register and unregister with selected strategy (Single, Object, and Recursive).
 Register `GameObject` with the `OnEnable` callback and uregister `GameObject` with the `OnDisable` callback.

 ## Dependency injection
-`EventBus` implements the `IEventBus` interface.
-I use the Reflex framework to inject `EventBus`.
+`MessageBus` implements the `IMessageBus` interface.
+I use the `Reflex` framework to inject `MessageBus`.

 ```csharp
 using Reflex.Core;